-ILO Client Choice Award - Best law firm in Italy However, there are disadvantages associated with a representative office:
+However, there are disadvantages associated with a representative office:

-- a) the activities able to be conducted by a representative office are limited to public relations, market research and the provision of information relevant to the foreign company.
+(a) the activities which can be conducted by a representative office are limited to public relations, market research and the provision of information relevant to the foreign company.
 Therefore, only preparatory or auxiliary activities may be carried out.
-Moreover, given its function as a "contact" office, the labour and social security issues involved would not be significant since the number of people employed should be no greater than two or three at most (all employed by the foreign company). - b) the person responsible for the representative office must not have authority to enter into contracts in the name of the foreign company (should this happen, a permanent establishment would be deemed to exist and the tax treatment would be that applicable to a branch); and - c) in order to recover Italian VAT on purchases made within Italy, the foreign company will need to appoint an Italian VAT representative (this would represent an additional administrative burden and cost), or, alternatively, deal with this directly itself and will need to register for VAT purposes.
+Given its function as a "contact" office, the labour and Social

+- Security issues involved would not be significant since the number of people employed should be no greater than two or three at most (all employed by the foreign company); - (b) the person responsible for the representative office must not have the authority to enter into contracts in the name of the foreign company (should this happen, a permanent establishment would be deemed to exist and the tax treatment would be the same as for a branch); and - (c) in order to recover Italian VAT on purchases made within Italy, the foreign company will need to appoint an Italian VAT representative (this would represent an additional administrative burden and cost), or, alternatively, deal with this directly itself and will need to register for VAT purposes.